Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

       :align: center

       This message appears when the client expects an external certificate for authentication.
-      In our **example**, this step is not required, so simply disable the *“Require External Certificate”* option in the connection profile.
+      In our **example**, this step is not required, so we had simply disabled the *“Require External Certificate”* option in the connection profile. (you may want to keep it)

    Once disabled, you can proceed with the configuration as shown below: